Our students have lots of reasons why they chose SSA; here’s our top ten:

-The difference between SSA and a public policy school?
-In a word, depth.
 We start by focusing on the individual (micro), examine top level systems (macro), and everything in between (mezzo).
 Every student in the Social Work, Social Policy, and Social Administration (SW) program, regardless of concentration, receives a thorough grounding in administration and clinical practice.
 Every student in our Social Sector Leadership and Nonprofit Management (SSL) program will gain knowledge about how mission-driven organizations and their programs operate in their communities as well as deep conceptual thinking about how these organizations can respond to complex social problems.
 Our mantra is ‘how does it work in theory AND practice?’

 6. FIELD WORK IN THE CITY OF CHICAGO, A CITY OF NEIGHBORHOODS.

 SSA has relationships with over 600 agencies—and all of the most influential ones in the Chicago area.
 Field sites are located in almost all of Chicago’s neighborhoods and in many of its suburbs.
-While living and learning in one of the world’s great cities, you’ll be able to create new networks at two field placements—hands-on, real-world apprenticeships that will set you up for a career in social change.
+While living and learning in one of the world’s great cities, students in the Social Work, Social Policy, and Social Administration (SW) program will be able to create new networks at two field placements—hands-on, real-world apprenticeships that will set you up for a career in social change.
 You’ll be mentored by professionals who will guide you in developing a social work identity and in preparing for a successful career.
+Students in our Social Sector Leadership and Nonprofit Management (SSL) program will complete a Practicum, identifying a real-world, executive-level management challenge, design a plan to address it, and present the plan to executive staff in a chosen organization.

 7. UCHICAGO: AN INTERDISCIPLINARY APPROACH.

 You’ll be able to access everything the University has to offer, including classes offered by SSA professors who represent over a dozen different disciplines.
 Our faculty also represent the largest number of women and minority educators at UChicago, providing a diverse set of voices.
-And the comprehensive and interdisciplinary nature of our AM degrees, which is equivalent to an MSW, will give you greater flexibility and choice in your future career.
+And the comprehensive and interdisciplinary nature of our degrees will give you greater flexibility and choice in your future career.

 8. DO RESEARCH.
 GET PUBLISHED.